Old Crow Medicine Show: Carry Me Back (2012)

-Kevin Hayes plays guitjo with Old Crow Medicine Show at Tivoli Theatre in Chattanooga, Tennessee on May 5, 2010, adding a unique sound.
+Kevin Hayes plays guitjo with Old Crow Medicine Show at the Tivoli Theatre in Chattanooga, Tennessee on May 5, 2010, adding a unique sound.

 Remedy (2014)

 The group's ninth album, Remedy, was released in July 2014 by ATO Records and produced by Ted Hutt—who produced their previous studio record.
 The album features a collaboration with Bob Dylan, "Sweet Amarillo", and ballads "Dearly Departed Friend" and "Firewater", the latter written by Fuqua.
 Remedy won the Grammy Award for Best Folk Album in 2015.
-This award—created in 2012 to address "challenges in distinguishing between" previous category Best Contemporary Folk Album and Best Traditional Folk Album musical genres—was won by Guy Clark the previous year and Béla Fleck and Abigail Washburn the next.
+The award, created in 2012 to address "challenges in distinguishing between" previous category Best Contemporary Folk Album and Best Traditional Folk Album musical genres, was won by Guy Clark in 2011 and Béla Fleck and Abigail Washburn in 2012.
 Also nominated in 2015 were Mike Auldridge, Jerry Douglas and Rob Ickes for Three Bells, Alice Gerrard for Follow the Music, Eliza Gilkyson for The Nocturne Diaries, and Jesse Winchester (1944–2014) for A Reasonable Amount of Trouble.

 50 Years of Blonde on Blonde (2017)

 The group released 50 Years of Blonde on Blonde on April 28, 2017 on their new label Columbia Nashville.
 The album pays tribute to Dylan's 1966 masterpiece Blonde on Blonde with live recordings of the group's re-creation of it at the Country Music Hall of Fame and Museum in Nashville in May 2016.

 The project doubles as the group's first release for the Columbia label, which also released Blonde on Blonde.
 They announced their addition to the roster with an impromptu performance of "Rainy Day Women #12 & 35" from the Dylan album.
-In support of the album release, Secor states:
+In support of the album release, Secor said:

-Fifty years is a long time for a place like Nashville, Tennessee.
+Fifty years is a long time for a place like Nashville...
 Time rolls on slowly around here like flotsam and jetsam in the muddy Cumberland River.
 But certain things have accelerated the pace of our city.
 And certain people have sent the hands of the clock spinning.
 Bob Dylan is the greatest of these time-bending, paradigm-shifting Nashville cats.